bcgov/nr-water-notations/jobs/README.md

         ./fwapg.sh

-- download notations and run the jobs if notations have changed:
+- download notations and run the job if notations have changed:

         ./waternote.sh